 - Make a list of the design experiments that will help develop user-centered design solutions.

-- User experience is different according to the platforms: optimize your website for mobile devices and desktop platforms.
+- User experience design agencies differ according to the platforms: optimize your website for mobile devices and desktop platforms.

-- Meet with stakeholders and internal team members of the company to understand the existing research.
+- Meet with the company's stakeholders and internal team members to understand the existing research.

 Once the research is complete, it is time to start designing.